 The OFT will use the power where there is evidence that the business has engaged in practices that cause, or have the potential to cause, physical, economic or other harm to consumers.
 These practices may involve violence, fraud or other forms of dishonesty or the targeting of vulnerable consumers with harmful practices.
-To see a full copy of the guidance go to Guidance (pdf 328 kb).
+View a full copy of the guidance (pdf 328 kb).

 4. Code of Practice: Bills of Sale

 The Government announced in 2011 that the 'Bills of Sale' money lending industry is now working under a new Code of Practice.
 Lenders will also provide customers with a plain English information sheet explaining how bills of sale work, and what the customer can expect from the lender.

 A bill of sale is used to secure a loan on a consumer's personal property, typically a car.
 Concerns were raised that this form of loan could lead to consumer harm.
 As a result, the Government consulted on whether any action was necessary.